 That was the question posed by the investor website seekingalpha.com following Kinder Morgan’s “PR Nightmare” which made international news after Kinder Morgan’s statements about oil spills being good for the economy went viral.
 In response, Kinder Morgan Canada’s CEO, Ian Anderson issued the following statement:

 Let me be clear: No spill is acceptable to me anywhere, any time, for any reason.
 Spills are not good for anyone.
 Period. [emphasis added]

-Let us take a moment to revel in a rare moment of absolute agreement with Mr. Black (and hope he follows the statement through to its logical conclusion).
+Let us take a moment to revel in a rare moment of absolute agreement with Mr. Anderson (and hope he follows the statement through to its logical conclusion).

 Kinder Morgan and Enbridge

 Back in December 2013 when the Kinder Morgan subsidiary Trans Mountain Pipelines filed its application with the National Energy Board (NEB), some could be excused for believing that approval of the expansion project was inevitable.
 Much has been made of the fact that there is an existing right of way in place for the original 60 year-old pipeline which covers much of the proposed new route (ignoring of course that close to 1,000 kilometres of new pipeline is proposed to be built and the associated sevenfold increase in tar sands tanker traffic).
 Further, the NEB has already approved a tolling application setting the fees for use of the proposed new pipeline BEFORE it had even been approved.
 Moreover and importantly, the Federal Government had paved the way for a quick regulatory approval by gutting and replacing the Canadian Environmental Assessment regime with CEAA 2012 in their omnibus bills C-38 and C-45.